tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 | no effect of gear | 3  | 0.0141     | 1     | 0.905 | -5.98 | big_motor_bad_mpg  |

-Advanced tip: `umxReRun()` can modify and compare in 1-line
+Advanced tip: `umxReRun()` can modify, run, and compare all in 1-line

 ``` splus
 	m2 = umxReRun(m1, update = "gear_to_mpg", name = "dop effect of gear"), comparison = TRUE)
 ```

 **Footnotes**
 [^1]: `devtools` is @Hadley's package for using packages not on CRAN.

 #### TODO
 1. Examples using  [personality](https://en.wikipedia.org/wiki/Five_Factor_Model) data.
-2. and IQ, and a model in which all facets load on each other. g fits well, and better than the alternative.
+2. IQ example.
+A model in which all facets load on each other. compare to *g*